 Unlike a lot of budget shoes that use cheaper rubber compounds, the Helix comes equipped with the Vibram XS Edge rubber, making the shoe brilliant for balancing on small edges.
 The flat last, symmetrical profile and padded tongue also give the shoe unparalleled comfort, which its a popular all-day climbing shoe.

 How To Find Narrow Climbing Shoes

-If none of our tried and tested recommendations are doing it for you, we won’t be offended.
+If none of my recommendations are doing it for you, I won’t be offended.
 Feel free to do some research and discover your own suitable shoes.

-Test Low Volume Climbing Shoes
+Try Low Volume Climbing Shoes

-If you’re a guy and struggling to find the right size climbing shoes, you might want to consider trying on the women’s version of your favourite shoe.
-Not only do they usually come in a cool selection of colours, but they are specifically designed to fit a lower-volume foot.
+If you’re a guy and struggling to find the right size climbing shoes, you might want to consider trying on the women’s version of your favorite shoe.
+Not only do they usually come in a great selection of colors but they are specifically designed to fit a lower-volume foot.

-Some brands are better than other when catering to funny shaped feet.
-You have probably noticed that a lot of our suggestions are either from the Scarpa or La Sportiva range, and this is because they really lead the game when it comes to creating building shoes for narrow feet.
-But don’t feel like you need to restrict yourself to only these two brands.
+Some brands are better than others when catering to funny-shaped feet.
+You have probably noticed that a lot of our suggestions are either from the Scarpa or La Sportiva range, and this is because they really lead the game when it comes to creating a diverse range of foot shapes.

-More and more climbing shoe manufacturers are moving away from gender stereotypes and labelling their shoes as male or female.
-Instead, many are now labelling their shoes unisex using high volume or low volume as the differentiator.
+More and more climbing shoe manufacturers are moving away from gender stereotypes and labeling their shoes as male or female.
+Instead, many are now categorizing their shoes as unisex using a high volume or low volume as the differentiator.

 Butora, Mad Rock, Tenaya, and Red Chili now all offer high AND low volume designs of their most popular shoes.